Image courtesy of Russell "Sandy" Sanderson (1926-2016) of Hamilton, Ontario--formerly of Niagara Falls.

-We would also like to thank Larry Laliberte, Geospatial Data Services Librarian at the University of Alberta, William C. Wonders Map Library and the staff at the Laurier Centre for Military, Strategic, and Disarmament Studies (LCMSDS) with whom we have recently partnered to add an additional 5,000+ maps to our online collection--bringing the total to over 8,000 map images.
+We would also like to thank the staff at the University of Alberta, William C. Wonders Map Library, the Laurier Centre for Military, Strategic, and Disarmament Studies (LCMSDS), and the Canadian Warplane Heritage Museum, with whom we have recently partnered to add an additional 7,000 maps to our online collection--bringing the total to approximately 10,000 map images.
 We intend to continue to partner with other institutions to further expand the collection.

 Margaret Rutten, Digital Access Specialist (Retired)